On the hierarchical Bayesian modelling of frequency response functions: Case 2: population-based modelling of FRFs with temperature variation

 \subsection{Model development and results}

-As with the first case, the population model for the second case included four latent functions (i.e., $ K = 4 $), as four temperature-varied FRFs provided training data, i.e., those at -10, -5, 10, and 25$^{\circ}$C. Likewise, only the real part of the FRF was fitted for simplicity.
-The real components of the FRFs were modelled probabilistically with an assumed Gaussian distribution, using the same accelerance FRF estimation as a likelihood function, as in Eqs.\ \ref{eq:modalFRFreal} and \ref{eq:Hdist}.
-The additive noise variance $ \sigma^2_{\text{H}} $ of the FRFs was assumed shared among each of the domains (again, the same data acquisition system and sensors were used among the different tests), and the modal residue was assumed constant with respect to temperature.
+As with the first case, the population model for the second case included four latent functions (i.e., $ K = 4 $), as four temperature-varied FRFs provided training data, i.e., those at -10, -5, 10, and 25$^{\circ}$C. In addition, the models developed were trained using data with added noise, to avoid over-fitting small deviations/lightly participating modes within the band of interest.
+This was accomplished by adding zero-mean Gaussian noise, with variance equal to 10\% of the absolute maximum amplitude of the FRF obtained at -10$^{\circ}$C, to the 20 time-data blocks prior to computing FRFs.
+Then, the time data were subsampled such that all four FRFs used in training were data rich (In other words, each FRF used in training had enough training points to fully characterise the mode in this band.
+Subsampling in this case was performed not to demonstrate shrinkage towards the data-rich groups, but to reduce the dimensionality of the training data).
+FRFs were then computed and averaged, and truncated to the desired bandwidth.
+This procedure resulted in 122 training points from each of the four temperature-varied FRFs.
+Also, once again, only the real part of the FRF was fitted for simplicity.
+(Again, given that the imaginary part could be modelled in the same fashion, or inferred from the real part, focussing on the real part only was deemed sufficient for demonstrating the techniques presented herein.)
+The real components of the FRFs were modelled probabilistically with an assumed Student's t-distribution, using the same accelerance FRF estimation as a likelihood function, as in Eqs.\ \ref{eq:modalFRFreal} and \ref{eq:Hdist}.
+(Note that as with the previous case, $ \nu $ was assumed to be four.
+This assumption was made for consistency with the previous case, although it could be learnt as a model parameter if desired.)
+The additive noise variance, $ \sigma^2 $, of the FRFs was assumed shared among each of the domains (again, the same data acquisition system and sensors were used among the different tests, and the same Gaussian noise were added), and the modal residue was assumed constant with respect to temperature.

 Shared, higher-level distributions were placed over natural frequency, $ \boldsymbol{\omega}_{nat} = \{\omega_{nat}^{k}\}_{k=1}^4 $, damping, $ \boldsymbol{\zeta} = \{\zeta_{k}\}_{k=1}^4 $, and residue, $ A $, to allow information sharing among the domains,